-The AGBIS Board reviewed and agreed its strategy and future plans at an away day in September 2022 and refined them further at the September 2023 away day.
+The AGBIS Board reviewed and agreed its strategy and future plans at an away day in September 2022 and these have been refined further at the September 2023 and September 2024 away days.
 The current AGBIS strategy is to pursue its objects and to provide public benefit by the following means:

-- Continue to broaden the membership so that advice, support and training are available to a greater number of schools that meet our membership criteria, both in the UK and overseas. - Promote and distribute "Guidelines for Governors" by all possible means in order to raise awareness of the principles of good governance. - Continue to provide prompt, informed and courteous advice to members by telephone, video conferencing, email, e-Alerts, e-Newsletters and regular AGBIS Briefings, focusing on key emerging challenges in the sector. - Continue to expand the reach and hone the quality of the training, consultancy and governance effectiveness review programmes, to reach more governors and deliver services even more effectively, including via video conferencing. - Develop a range of new training and consultancy services that meet the needs of members even better, including a renewed focus on support and professional development for Clerks in the independent sector. - Enable governors of member schools to access information more easily through greater and more effectively tailored use of digital/electronic communication, social media and the website. - Continue to increase the amount and quality of information on governance available to members on the website. - Promote better understanding among governors of regulation, particularly that relating to safeguarding children, and thereby to improve the rate of compliance across the sector. - Support the Independent Schools Council in order to maintain a single voice for the independent schools' sector. - Continue to work ever more closely with colleagues in the other ISC constituent (and affiliated) Associations, including via joint webinar/ conference presentations, in order to enhance the recognition of AGBIS as the authoritative voice on governance across the whole sector. - Continue to establish closer links with the Associations representing governors of maintained schools, including free schools and academies, to exchange knowledge and best practice in governance matters by, for example, supporting the ISC's Joint Understanding and attending relevant meetings with officials from the Department for Education. - Continue to contribute to discussions on the inspection of independent schools, in order to promote an inspection service which accurately assesses regulatory compliance and provides informed judgements for stakeholders, without imposing unreasonable demands on governors and senior staff. - Continue to offer strategic partnership to the Independent Schools Inspectorate by providing a member to its Association Inspection Meetings (AIM) and also to engage with the strategic direction of the Boarding Schools Association by nominating a Director to its Board.
+- Continue to broaden the membership so that advice, support and training are available to a greater number of schools that meet our membership criteria, both in the UK and overseas. - Promote and distribute "Guidelines for Governors" by all possible means in order to raise awareness of the principles of good governance. - Develop a "Principles of Good Governance" document to support governance in non-charitable schools and schools outside the UK. - Continue to provide prompt, informed and courteous advice to members by telephone, video conferencing, email, e-Alerts, e-Newsletters and regular AGBIS Briefings, focusing on key emerging challenges in the sector.

+- Continue to expand the reach and hone the quality of the training, consultancy and governance effectiveness review programmes, to reach more governors and deliver services even more effectively, including via video conferencing. - Develop a range of new training and consultancy services that meet the needs of members even better, including a renewed focus on support and professional development for Clerks, as the Governance Professionals, in the independent sector. - Continue to support member schools in recruiting high quality Governors and Clerks. - Develop dedicated support and services for international member schools through AGBIS International. - Enable governors of member schools to access information more easily through greater and more effectively tailored use of digital/electronic communication, social media and the website. - Continue to increase the amount and quality of information on governance available to members on the website. - Promote better understanding among governors of regulation, particularly that relating to safeguarding children, and thereby to improve the rate of compliance across the sector. - Support the Independent Schools Council in order to maintain a single voice for the independent schools' sector. - Continue to work ever more closely with colleagues in the other ISC constituent (and affiliated) Associations, including via joint webinar/ conference presentations, in order to enhance the recognition of AGBIS as the authoritative voice on governance across the whole sector. - Continue to establish closer links with the Associations representing governors of maintained schools, including free schools and academies, to exchange knowledge and best practice in governance matters by, for example, supporting the ISC's Joint Understanding and attending relevant meetings with officials from the Department for Education. - Continue to contribute to discussions on the inspection of independent schools, in order to promote an inspection service which accurately assesses regulatory compliance and provides informed judgements for stakeholders, without imposing unreasonable demands on governors and senior staff. - Continue to offer strategic partnership to the Independent Schools Inspectorate by providing a member to its Association Inspection Meetings (AIM) and also to engage with the strategic direction of the Boarding Schools Association by nominating a Director to its Board.